1 Day in Florence Itinerary

 Enjoy the sunset with a drink and head back to wherever you came from this morning!

-Written by and photos by Bram Reusen for EuropeUpClose.com
+1 Day in Florence Itinerary was written by and photos by Bram Reusen for EuropeUpClose.com